 Sakri solar plant in Maharashtra is the biggest solar power plant in the state with 125 MW capacity.
 The Shri Sai Baba Sansthan Trust has the world's largest solar steam system.
-It was constructed at the Shirdi shrine at an estimated cost of $\Box$ 1.33 crore(US\$210,000), $\Box$ 58.4 lakh(US\$91,000) which was paid as a subsidy by the renewable energy ministry.
+It was constructed at the Shirdi shrine at an estimated cost of □ 1.33 crore(US\$210,000), □ 58.4 lakh(US\$91,000) which was paid as a subsidy by the renewable energy ministry.
 The system is used to cook 50,000 meals per day for pilgrims visiting the shrine, resulting in annual savings of 100,000 kg of cooking gas and has been designed to generate steam for cooking even in the absence of electricity to run the feed water pump for circulating water in the system.
 The project to install and commission the system was completed in 7 months and the system has a design life of 25 years.
 Osmanabad region in Maharashtra has been blessed with an abundance of sunlight and is ranked the third best region in India in terms of solar insolation.
-A 10 MW solar power plant in Osmanabad, Maharashtra of any solar power plant.
+A 10 MW solar power plant in Osmanabad, Maharashtra by RelyOn Solar, generates approximately 18 lakh units per MW which is the highest generation in Maharashtra of any solar power plant.
 This plant was commissioned in 2013 and the records of one complete year are available.